edumunozsala/online-gaming-mlops-project/docs/installation.md

 git clone https://github.com/edumunozsala/online-gaming-mlops-project
 ```

-2. **Modify the `.env` y `.dev.env` files** with the AWS credentials.
+2. **Modify the `.dev.env.bck` file and rename it to `.dev.env`**.
+Insert your AWS credentials and region.
 You do not need to set the others parameters, the default values are all .

 3. Before executing any script, **You need to load the environment variables** with the AWS credentials and other parameters.